OSME Region List of birds

 - We would appreciate that any proposed amendments cite the relevant documentation in full, and that any such drafts should take the form of a Word or Excel document, the detail proposed amendment being in blue font and incorporating the ‘Track Changes’ facility for ease of discussion.

 - The ORL Formal Edition began at version 1.0.
 Updating the ORL takes the form of decimalised numbered versions as required, eg 1.2, 1.3 et seq.
 Once significant changes accumulate, or a large taxonomic revision is required, the ORL as a whole will be raised to the next whole-number version; eg v2.0 included the dismemberment of the traditional Sylviidae grouping.
+From v4.1, versions will run from X.1 onwards, not from X.0.

 - The Simplified ORL (SORL) comprises Part F. The SORL is issued in a new version just after each new ORL full version (eg 1.0, 2.0, 3.0 et seq), but may also appear as a new version should the ORL Team deem any individual amendment is required.
 The SORL is a simple list of OSME Region bird taxa for everyday use.
 We encourage the use of the English and scientific names it contains in any informal correspondence to OSME or any other organisation or individual.